 Problems at work can spiral out of control.
-We find the solution bearing in mind time, cost and other risks.
-Working with employers, directors and employees we offer plenty of experience used to anticipate arguments quickly.
+We find the employment law solution bearing in mind time, cost and risks.
+Working on both sides of the fence with both employers and employees we offer plenty of experience which is used for your benefit.

-We are always happy to discuss your requirements and provide a scope and fee estimate to pave a path for you.
+We are always happy to discuss your employment law requirements and provide a scope and fee estimate to pave a path for you.
 We look forward to speaking to you.

 Employment law is a core part of our business.
-The focus brings several benefits for you:
+We have a strong track record in helping employers and employees and directors.
+The focus brings benefits such as: